 The city of Cienfuegos is located on the southern coast of Cuba and is dubbed the “Pearl of the South”.
 There are around 1,500 Neoclassical buildings here, a fortress used to defend against pirates in the 1700’s, one of the most important naval seaports, a long seafront promenade, and…a Spanish Flamenco Cultural Center.

 As a way to try to immerse ourselves into the Cuban lifestyle, get a good feel for the country, and experience home-cooked meals, we decided to stay in casa particulares (homestays) when we were travelling in Cuba.
 Not to mention, staying in casas really helped with our Cuba budget.

-Of all the things we thought we would experience while travelling in Cuba, Spanish Flamenco culture was not one of them!
+Of all the things we thought we would experience while backpacking Cuba, Spanish Flamenco culture was not one of them!

 (Don’t miss the quick video at the end of the Flamenco dancing)

 As soon as we arrived at the guesthouse (which was just a two-minute walk from the bus station), we knew we would love it.
 Joel and Ivet were warm and welcoming, and they were also about our age, which added a whole other (fun) element to the stay.
 The two of them are some of the most creative people we’ve ever met!
 Joel is a chef, dancer, singer, musician and actor, while Ivet is a singer, painter and musician.

 Joel’s family was originally from the Andalusian coast in Spain and both he and Ivet have a soft-spot when it comes to the country.
 Joel has even travelled there in the past and can’t get enough of it.
 We lucked out and arrived at the hostal on a weekend, which is when the Flamenco performance, together with traditional dancing, singing and poetry takes place.